easingslider/easing-slider/readme.txt

 #### Support
 Need help & support?
 No problems.
 If you ever run into any trouble, don't hesitate to <a href="http://easingslider.com/support" target="_blank">Contact Us</a>.

-#### Add-ons
+#### Additional Features
 Easing Slider is highly focused to ensure a solid user experience.
 To ensure this, we offer our additional features as installable add-ons.
 This ensures that you're using only the features you require, with nothing else to pollute your product experience.

-Just some of the functionality offered:
+Some additional feature available include:

 *  **Simple Captions** - Add captions to your slides with minimal effort!
 *  **Posts Feed** - Source slides from WordPress posts, pages, or a custom post type.
 *  **Thumbnails** - Use thumbnails as for slider pagination, instead of icons.
 *  **Video Slides** - Add videos to your sliders from YouTube, Vimeo or Wistia.
 *  **Carousel** - Turn your slider(s) into a carousel, showing multiple slides at once.
 *  **Lightbox** - Link images to a jQuery Lightbox
-* **External Images** -
+*  **External Images** - Add images from external sites via URL

-#### Embracing Open Source
+#### Contributing
 Easing Slider is fully open source.
 We welcome all contributions, issues and criticism.
 Please don't hesitate to follow & contribute through Github.
 You can find our repository <a href="https://github.com/easingslider/easing-slider">here</a>.

 == Installation ==